nv-morpheus/Morpheus/docs/source/developer_guide/guides/5_digital_fingerprinting.md

 | `filenames` | `List[str]` or `str` | Paths to source file to be read from |

-##### DFPFileBatcherStage
+#### DFPFileBatcherStage
-The [`DFPFileBatcherStage`](/examples/digital_fingerprinting/production/morpheus/dfp/stages/dfp_file_batcher_stage.py) groups data in the incoming DataFrame in batches of a time period (per day default).
+The `DFPFileBatcherStage` ([`examples/digital_fingerprinting/production/morpheus/dfp/stages/dfp_file_batcher_stage.py`](/examples/digital_fingerprinting/production/morpheus/dfp/stages/dfp_file_batcher_stage.py)) groups data in the incoming DataFrame in batches of a time period (per day default).
 This stage assumes that the date of the logs in S3 can be easily inferred such as encoding the creation time in the file name (e.g., `AUTH_LOG-2022-08-21T22.05.23Z.json`), the actual method for extracting the date is encoded in a user-supplied `date_conversion_func` function (more on this later).

 | Argument | Type | Descirption |
 | -------- | ---- | ----------- |